Transportation of Human Remains to Jamaica

 - Official Death Certificate/Post Mortem Report, issued by the pertinent authority;

 - Certificate of Release (Transit Permit), providing the name and age of the deceased;

 - Embalming Certificate, issued by the appropriate authority indicating the manner in which the body was prepared and that the coffin contains only the body in question; and

 - Statement of Assurance that the remains have been placed in a hermetically sealed (air tight) casket; or a lead coffin, in cases where persons died from communicable diseases.

-- Permit from the Health Department of Kingston and St. Andrew Corporation (KSAC) os its equivalent in Montego Bay.
+- Permit from the Kingston and St. Andrew Public Health Department or its equivalent in Montego Bay.

 If the remains have been cremated, the accompanying documents should be:

 - Official Death Certificate/Post Mortem Report